 In Tuscany and in the Val d’Orcia there are a lot of stunning hiking trails suitable for everybody.
 In this article we warmly recommend four very suggestive hiking routes in Tuscany.
 Hiking in the Val d’Orcia means to be part of the surrounding beauty and walking through a postcard.

 From San Quirico d’Orcia we take the path to Bagno Vignoni walking through the village of Vignoni Alto.
 After a visit to Bagno Vignoni we take the old path of the thermal waters along the Orcia river dominated by the Rocca d’Orcia.
 From here we can return to San Quirico d’Orcia by bus or walk back.

 MONTALCINO – SANT’ANTIMO

 From Montalcino we follow the old natural trail to the Abbey of St. Antimo.
-We visit this stunning Abbey, the oldest in Tuscany dating back to the 8 th.
+We visit this stunning Abbey, the oldest in Tuscany dating back to the 8th century.
 From here we can return to Montalcino by bus or walk back.